SNS2026/SNS2026.github.io/docs/register.md

 Accompanying persons are welcome to attend the Welcome Reception and coffee breaks.

+## :fontawesome-solid-table-list: Register for SNS 2026

+We encourage all participants to register early, especially International participants to allow for visa processing times.

+:fontawesome-solid-triangle-exclamation: When registering please indicate if you will need documents to support your visa application: we can provide a letter of invitation, overview of the conference, itinerary in the United States.

 === "Register"
 Please click the button below to register for SNS 2026.

 [Register Now :fontawesome-solid-paper-plane:](#){ .md-button target="_blank"}

-We encourage all participants to register early, especially International participants to allow for visa processing times.

-:fontawesome-solid-triangle-exclamation: When registering please indicate if you will need documents to support your visa application: we can provide a letter of invitation, overview of the conference, itinerary in the United States.

 <!--